-Simple distillation attempts to separate one solvent in solution and recover the bulk of the solvent in solution, as described above and shown by the solvent recycling example.
-Simple distillation is the process of condensing hot boiled vapors directly from the solvent recycler’s boiling tank.
+Simple distillation attempts to separate one solvent in the solution and recover the bulk of the solvent in the solution, as described above and shown by the solvent recycling example.
+Simple distillation is the process of condensing hot-boiled vapors directly from the solvent recycler’s boiling tank.
 Because condensing occurs so near to the boil “sump,” only one volatile solvent can be recovered, and the purity of the solvent may contain trace amounts of non-volatile contaminants carried by the boiling, volatile vapors.
 Vapor degreasers employ the same technique.
 While the recovery of a single volatile solvent can sometimes reach 99 percent or more, greater recoveries are occasionally required.

 Latest Blog: Advantages of Continuous Distillation